cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

 ### General Design

 An interchain liquidity pool comprises of two single-asset liquidity pools on separate chains, and maintains synced pool states on both chains.
-Pool state changes on one chain during a deposit, withdrawal or swap will update its corresponding pool state on the other chain through the transaction's packet relay.
+Pool state changes on one chain will update its corresponding pool state on the other chain through the IBC packet relay mechanism, which occurs during a deposit, withdrawal or swap.

 The pool states can become temporarily unsynced due to packet relay flight-time.
-To avoid unnecessary price abritrage, each chain can only execute sell orders of the token its single-asset liquidity pool holds.
+To avoid unnecessary price abritrage, each chain can only execute sell orders of the token held by its single-asset liquidity pool.

 Both chains can initiate a swap, and both chains can subsequently update its pool state.